Aaro Pajari: Second World War

-In the beginning of the Continuation War, Colonel Pajari commanded 18th division, which carried out a breakthrough in August 1941, of which Pajari was appointed on 14 September 1941 as the Knights of the Mannerheim Cross number 12.
+In the beginning of the Continuation War, Colonel Pajari commanded 18th division, which carried out a breakthrough in August 1941, for which Pajari was appointed on 14 September 1941 as the Knights of the Mannerheim Cross number 12.
 He was promoted to General Major on 3 October 1941.
 In 1942 he led the conquest of Suursaari.
-Pajari was moved to the 3rd The Division commander on 21 October 1943.
-During Soviet strategic Karelian offensive June 1944 Pajari commanded the 3rd division during major battles at two Finnish defensive lines (VT-asema, VKT-asema).
+Pajari was made the 3rd Division commander on 21 October 1943.
+During Soviet strategic Karelian offensive June 1944 Pajari commanded the 3rd Division during major battles at two Finnish defensive lines (VT-asema, VKT-asema).

 At the Lapland War General Major Pajari commanded 3rd division during conquest of Tornio (in northern Finland) from Nazi Germany in the beginning of October 1944.
-For this achievement, he was appointed as the Knights of Mannerheim Cross for the second time (one of the four double knights) on 16th October 1944.
+For this achievement, he was appointed as the Knights of Mannerheim Cross for the second time (one of the four double knights) on 16 October 1944.

 Pajari's Boys

 Pajari had achieved a legendary reputation.
 He was a controversial and colourful personality who was criticized by many colleagues, but he was appreciated by his men.
 There was an exceptionally strong bond between Pajari and his men.
 Even during the war, men began to call themselves "the Sons of Pajari".

 These sons included Finlayson's social director and member of parliament Eero Kivelä, Tampere Mayor Erkki Lindfors, and a teacher & the chairman of Tampere City Council, Lauri Santamäki.
 After the wars, Lindfors and Santamäki created the Tampere Arms Shaft, which had a major impact on the development of Tampere.